parnaljoshi/MENdel/README.md

 # MENdel

-This repository contains a python script for running MENTHU and Lindel tools via commandline interface, to generate the MENdel output.
-It is compatible with Linux, Mac, Windows (using Cygwin), and Windows CMD.
+This repository contains python scripts for running MENTHU and Lindel tools via commandline interface, to generate the MENdel output.
+MENdel is compatible with Linux, Mac, Windows (using Cygwin), and Windows CMD.
 In order to run MENdel, it is required that the user has MENTHU-command-line and Lindel cloned locally.
 Follow the instructions given below to install each of these tools.

 ```
 mkdir MENdel_root